Rafaelmdcarneiro/demoscene-typescript/README.md

-# demoscene-typescript
+This is a collection of old-school demoscene effects written in typescript.

-Classic demoscene effects in typescript.
+You can view the effects at https://seancode.com/demofx